Winter skies

 Churchill and Area Tour

-Visit the Itsanitaq (Eskimo) Museum, where you will listen to an interpretive tour and spend time looking at various Inuit carvings and artefacts while learning more about Churchill and Indigenous history.
-At the Parks Canada Visitor Centre, you will have an interpretive tour and further learn about Churchill’s history.
+Visit the Itsanitaq Museum, where you will listen to an interpretive tour and spend time looking at various Inuit carvings and artifacts while learning more about Churchill and Indigenous history.
+At the Parks Canada Visitor Centre, you will take an interpretive tour and learn more about Churchill’s history.

 Farewell